tushark88/travel-reopening/public/data/TH_international.md

 Due to the current entry ban on international flights, very few commercial flights currently operate out of Thailand and are subject to cancellation without notice.
 Contact your airline for advice.

-For the most up–to–date international travel information, refer to the [Department of Disease Control of Thailand](https://ddc.moph.go.th/viralpneumonia/eng/index.php) and the [Civil Aviation Authority of Thailand (CAAT)](https://www.caat.or.th/en/archives/50437).
+For the most up-to-date international travel information, refer to the [Department of Disease Control of Thailand](https://ddc.moph.go.th/viralpneumonia/eng/index.php) and the [Civil Aviation Authority of Thailand (CAAT)](https://www.caat.or.th/en/archives/50437).